Surnames by country: Sinosphere

-In history, some changed their surnames due to a naming taboo (from Zhuang 莊 to Yan 嚴 during the era of Liu Zhuang 劉莊) or as an award by the Emperor (Li was often to senior officers during Tang dynasty).
+In history, some changed their surnames due to a naming taboo (from Zhuang 莊 to Yan 嚴 during the era of Liu Zhuang 劉莊) or when the imperial surname was awarded by the Emperor (the imperial surname Li was often bestowed on senior officers during the Tang dynasty).

 In modern times, some Chinese adopt an English name in addition to their native given names: e.g., 李柱銘 (Li Zhùmíng) adopted the English name Martin Lee.
 Particularly in Hong Kong and Singapore, the convention is to write both names together: Martin Lee Chu-ming.
 Owing to the confusion this can cause, a further convention is sometimes observed of capitalizing the surname: Martin LEE Chu-ming.
 Sometimes, however, the Chinese given name is forced into the Western system as a middle name ("Martin Chu-ming Lee"); less often, the English given name is forced into the Chinese system ("Lee Chu-ming Martin").

 In Japan, the civil law forces a common surname for every married couple, unless in a case of international marriage.
 In most cases, women surrender their surnames upon marriage, and use the surnames of their husbands.
 However, a convention that a man uses his wife's family name if the wife is an only child is sometimes observed.
 A similar tradition called ru zhui (入贅) is common among Chinese when the bride's family is wealthy and has no son but wants the heir to pass on their assets under the same family name.
 The Chinese character zhui (贅) carries a money radical (貝), which implies that this tradition was originally based on financial reasons.
 All their offspring carry the mother's family name.
 If the groom is the first born with an obligation to carry his own ancestor's name, a compromise may be reached in that the first male child carries the mother's family name while subsequent offspring carry the father's family name.
 The tradition is still in use in many Chinese communities outside mainland China, but largely disused in China because of social changes from communism.
 Due to the economic reform in the past decade, accumulation and inheritance of personal wealth made a comeback to the Chinese society.
 It is unknown if this financially motivated tradition would also come back to mainland China.

 In Chinese, Korean, Vietnamese and Singaporean cultures, women keep their own surnames, while the family as a whole is referred to by the surnames of the husbands.